-I recently read the book, “The Seven Habits of Highly Effective People” by Stephen R. Covey.
-This self-help has been around for some time and has even been staring at me from my bookshelf for a couple years.
+I recently read the book “The Seven Habits of Highly Effective People” by Stephen R. Covey.
+This self-help book has been around for some time and has even been staring at me from my bookshelf for a couple years.
 This past week I gave it its deserved attention and found myself quite inspired.
-It took me a while to get through, but with many notes and concentration I now know what the seven habits are and how to institute them into my life and work.
+It took me a while to get through, but with many notes and concentration, I now know what the seven habits are and how to institute them into my life and work.

 Below you will find the seven habits and a brief description of each: